Age Verification

 Sperrgebiet

-Zone defined by the canton or municipality in which street prostitution is prohibited.
+An area designated by the canton or municipality where street prostitution is prohibited.

 Auch bekannt als: Sperrzone, Verbotszone

-A restricted area is a locally defined zone in which street prostitution is prohibited by cantonal or municipal ordinance.
-Typical restricted areas: residential areas, near schools, hospitals, religious buildings, train station surroundings.
+A restricted area is a geographically defined zone where street prostitution is prohibited by cantonal or municipal ordinance.
+Typical restricted areas include residential neighborhoods, areas near schools, hospitals, religious buildings, and areas surrounding train stations.

-In Zurich, street prostitution is only permitted in narrowly defined zones (Häringstrasse, Verfassungsboxen Depotweg).
-Bern only allows them in the Kocherpark area.
-Basel, Ticino and many rural cantons completely prohibit street prostitution in the entire cantonal area.
+In Zurich, street prostitution is permitted only in narrowly defined zones (Häringstrasse, Depotweg service booths).
+Bern permits it only in the Kocherpark area.
+Basel, Ticino, and many rural cantons completely prohibit street prostitution throughout their entire cantonal territory.

 Indoor sex work (apartments, salons) is generally not affected by restricted areas.